Central Pacific 29

 A Journal Box, Burned Wall and Brake Cylinder

 By Mike Manson

-As mentioned in the previous issue, we are financing the creation of a pattern for the pedestal and the casting of eight pedestals with our “Buy a Pound of Pedestal” campaign.
-Over $1200 has been raised so far, but more is needed.
-Your generous donation of $10 will cover the prorated cost of the patterns, steel, sales tax, energy and labor needed to cast one pound of a pedestal for CP 29 and bring it to the De Carli Trolley Museum.
-Please send a donation today so the Society can continue the restoration of this historic car.
+CP 29 needs donations to our “Buy a Pound of Pedestal” campaign.
+Each donation of $10 will cover the prorated cost of the patterns, steel, sales tax, energy and labor needed to cast one pound of a pedestal for CP 29 and bring it to the De Carli Trolley Museum.
+Please send your donation today.